Puppy Raisers

 • Partner closely with SDV trainers to ensure consistent, effective development

-• Must complete a Puppy Raising Class prior to receiving a puppy
+• Complete a 2-3 hour, in-person, Puppy Raising Class and begin attending weekly puppy classes prior to receiving a puppy

 Time Commitment: